Israel Philharmonic Orchestra: Music directors

-Political controversies
+Disruptions

 The orchestra's performance in London at The Proms on September 1, 2011 was disrupted by pro-Palestinian protesters.
 The radio broadcast was interrupted, but the concert was broadcast again a few days later.
 The orchestra's secretary-general Avi Shoshani declared to London's The Times newspaper that the orchestra was unlikely to ever perform in the UK again.
 Nobody was prosecuted for the disruptions, partly because the management of the Royal Albert Hall, where the concert took place, declined to cooperate with a group of Israel-supporting lawyers.

 On November 6, 2025, four people were detained for disrupting a concert by the orchestra at the Philharmonie de Paris as part of protest actions against the Gaza war.